-A: There is no charge for the general admission process at LLCC.
+There is no charge for the general admission process at LLCC.
 LLCC is an “open-door” college.
 All students aged 16 and over, graduates and non-graduates, qualify for admission.
-In special circumstances, the Vice President for Student Services (or the Vice President’s designee) in conjunction with the Vice President for Academic Services (or the Vice President’s designee) may, with mutual agreement of affected faculty, authorize admission to the college and registration into college-level course work by students who do not meet all admissions criteria.
-(Board Policy 5.11) New and returning students must complete an admissions information worksheet online.
+In special circumstances, the Vice President for Student Services (or the Vice President’s designee) in conjunction with the Vice President for Academic Services (or the Vice President’s designee) may, with mutual agreement of affected faculty, authorize admission to the college and registration into college-level classwork by students who do not meet all admissions criteria.
+(Board Policy 5.11) New and returning students must complete an admission application.

-A: High school students should contact their guidance counselor.
-High School transcripts should be submitted at the end of the sophomore year.
+High school students should contact their guidance counselor.
+High school transcripts should be submitted at the end of the sophomore year.
 Actual class registration will be at the end of the new student orientation.

-A: Yes, College Now Program students must complete a New Student Orientation.
+Yes, College Now students must complete a New Student Orientation.
 There will be several different days and times you can schedule your orientation.
-Please call 217-786-3401 to register for a new student orientation.
+Please call 217-786-3401 to register for a New Student Orientation.

-A: LLCC accepts cash, check, money order, MasterCard, VISA and Discover.
-You may choose to pay tuition and fees in one lump sum, or you may set up and interest-free LLCC deferred tuition payment plan through Nelnet Business Solutions.
+LLCC accepts cash, check, money order, MasterCard, VISA and Discover.
+You may choose to pay tuition and fees in one lump sum, or you may set up and interest-free LLCC deferred tuition payment plan.

-A: College Now Program courses adhere to the LLCC academic calendar.
-The complete calendar can be found here.
-College Now Program students are required to attend classes although their high school may be closed.
-College Now Program classes will not be in session if no other LLCC classes are in session.
+College Now Program courses adhere to the LLCC academic calendar.
+College Now students are required to attend classes although their high school may be closed.
+College Now classes will not be in session if no other LLCC classes are in session.
 If LLCC-Litchfield cancels classes due to inclement weather, students are not expected to attend LLCC classes.
 LLCC weather closing announcements are available at www.llcc.edu.

 Books can be purchased at LLCC-Litchfield approximately 10 days before each semester begins.
 LLCC-Litchfield will have used books when they are available.
-Books can also be purchased online at bookstore.llcc.edu.
+Books can also be purchased online.